Best Pool Cleaners 2020: Top Picks For Every Pool + Buying Guide

 With just a single moving part, the G3 is easy to set up and maintain.

-It comes in three versions.
+The G3 comes in three different versions.
 You can get the basic one with just the fin disc.
 For an extra $20 or so, you can get one with an additional scrub disk.
 And for a few more bucks, you can buy it with an extra replacement fin disk.

 Most skimmers require the pool pump to have a minimum power rating, usually 3/4 hp.
 The Baracuda G3 can work with all kinds of pool pumps, even the low-powered ones.